NicoloCavalli95horses/sok-web-front-end-security/README.md

 - Insecure storage: ’insecure storage’, ’localStorage’, ’sessionStorage’, ’IndexedDB’, ’web storage’

 All the queries and the URLs are available in `data.json`

+The distribution of papers by year and the number of papers addressing each vulnerability and attack discussed in our SoK, can be found in the `graphs` folder